panda3d/panda3d-docs/programming/models-and-actors/loading-models.rst

 or the programming language runtime work with OS-specific paths.
 So do not forget to convert your Panda paths to OS-specific paths when using these built- in functions.
-In cases where Panda's API offers equivalent functions through the Filename or VirtualFileSystem class, however, it is recommended to use those instead, as they will natively understand Panda Filenames.
+In cases where Panda's API offers equivalent functions through the :class:`.Filename` or :class:`.VirtualFileSystem` class, however, it is recommended to use those instead, as they will natively understand Panda Filenames.